Code-Institute-Submissions/TheVeganHelpdesk/README.md

 There was to be an introduction to the website above the reasons section in the Introduction as per the Wireframe, but it ended up looking cluttered and a little childish, and ultimately added nothing to the website.
 There is a small about section added to the final page instead.

 The layout of the page past the hero image is constructed using the .row and .col containers from Bootstrap.
 For small and medium screens, each col will be full width as after various aesthetic tests, this was the tidiest option for a medium screen.
-In large+ screens, this will observe the rule of thirds: the image/bar chart will take up one third with the text taking two.
+In large+ screens, this will observe the rule of thirds: the image/bar chart will take up one third with the text taking two. (in extra large screens, these are offset to avoid the text spreading out too far)

 The images files for these needed to be square (as opposed to rectangular) in order to maintain similar dimensions as the corners were curved off to a circle.
 These were all styled the same way to maintain a visual harmony between elements.